 A significant amount of the Company's financial instruments are carried at fair value.
 Financial instruments that are carried at fair value on a recurring basis include Trading assets and Trading liabilities.
-Additionally, the Company applies the fair value option for certain Securities purchased under agreements to resell, Securities sold under agreements to repurchase and all long-term borrowings issued by consolidated VIEs.
+Additionally, the Company applies the fair value option for certain Securities purchased under agreements to resell and Securities sold under agreements to repurchase.
+The Company also elected the fair value option for financing transactions documented as derivatives contracts which failed the ASC 815 definition of a derivative due to the significance of the upfront payment required under the terms of the derivatives contracts.